At IU, what is Umail?

 To use a Umail account with available Google Apps, enter

 email@example.com as your username and

 your Umail vendor password; see At IU, how do I set or reset my vendor password for Imail or

 Accessing your mail

-- You can also access your account directly via the web:
+- You can also access your account directly at:

 - Additionally, you can access your email (and additional, advanced